parallella/parallella-utils/docs/para_gpio.md

 C++ class encapsulates that information and simplifies the user interface.
 Here is a list of member functions for the CParaGpio class.
 Except for the constructors, all functions return 0 (success) or an error code.
 The error codes are the same as for the C functions.
+The C++ class wraps the functions in the C library, so para_gpio.c must be compiled into the project as well.

     CParaGpio()  - Constructs an 'empty' GPIO object which may later have a pin or group of pins assigned to it.